redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Property|Description
 ---|---
 Unique ID|access-control-pod-role-bindings
-Description|Ensures that a worload does not utilize RoleBinding(s) in a non-workload Namespace.
+Description|Ensures that a workload does not utilize RoleBinding(s) in a non-workload Namespace.
 Suggested Remediation|Ensure the workload is not configured to use RoleBinding(s) in a non-workload Namespace.
 Scope of role must <= scope of creator of role.
 Best Practice Reference|https://test-network-function.github.io/cnf-best-practices-guide/#cnf-best-practices-security-rbac
 Exception Process|No exceptions